brandon-carlisle/git-vault/React/React Hooks.md

 - If you add an empty dependency array, it will only run once when the component is first mounted.
 - When you pass in state to the dependency array, it will also run whenever that state you pass in changes.

+We can also add a 'clean-up' function to useEffect.
+This will run during unmount and also before every re-render with changed dependencies.
+This is very useful for things like 'disconnecting' and clearing intervals and timers etc. We just need to return the cleanup function from the useEffect.

+Here's an example of a component updated